tech-interview-prep/technical-interview-preparation/to-prepare-google.md

 ---------------------------------------------------------

-class, object (and the difference between the two) instantiation method (as opposed to, say, a C function) virtual method, pure virtual method class/static method static/class initializer constructor destructor/finalizer superclass or base class subclass or derived class inheritance encapsulation multiple inheritance (and give an example) delegation/forwarding composition/aggregation abstract class interface/protocol (and different from abstract class) method overriding method overloading (and difference from overriding) polymorphism (without resorting to examples) is-a versus has-a relationships (with examples) method signatures (what's included in one) method visibility (e.g. public/private/other)

 Design a deck of cards that can be used for different card game applications.
     Likely classes: a Deck, a Card, a Hand, a Board, and possibly Rank and Suit.
 Drill down on who's responsible for creating new Decks, where they get shuffled, how you deal cards, etc. Do you need a different instance for every card in a casino in Vegas?